riz4d/Attendance-Calculator/README.md

 # Attendance Calculator

-Python script calculates your attendance percentage and provides advice on how to achieve a specific attendance percentage in a semester.
+Python Flask app calculates your attendance percentage and provides advice on how to achieve a specific attendance percentage in a semester.
 It also suggests the number of lectures or days you can bunk while maintaining your current attendance.

 ## Introduction

 Maintaining good attendance is crucial for academic success.
-This script helps you understand your current attendance and provides guidance on how to reach a desired attendance percentage.
+This app helps you understand your current attendance and provides guidance on how to reach a desired attendance percentage.
 It also suggests the number of lectures or days you can bunk without falling below a certain percentage.

 ## Usage